At State Dinner, King Charles Charms the Court of Trump

 "the president, looking positively beatific, flashed the king a thumbs-up."

-Proper Attribution: Direct quotes from both the king and president are included, and the reporter identifies himself, adding transparency.
+✓ Proper Attribution: The reporter is identified and quotes from the king and president are included, providing some accountability for claims.

 US leadership framed as volatile and unpredictable